JamesCalingo/JamesCalingo/README.md

 I'm James - a web/software developer.

+I've been on this journey with code for about two years now, and I'm always fascinated by how deep everything is and how much there is to learn.

+Currently, I mostly work in JavaScript, but I've dabbled with TypeScript a bit and have other languages on my radar that I'd love to learn.

+You can see my work at https://jamescalingo.dev, or read some of my thoughts at https://jamescalingo.com.

 <!--
 **JamesCalingo/JamesCalingo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.